-(2) Professor of Soil Science Department of Agricultural Faculty of Zanjan University.
-(3) Assistant Professor of Dryland Agricultural Research Institute (DARI).
-(4) Associate Professor of Plant Breeding of Agricultural Faculty.
-University of Kurdistan

-1. Introduction - Soil available water and nitrogen are limiting factors that restrict the production of wheat in dry-lands of Iran.
+- (2) Professor of Soil Science Department of Agricultural Faculty of Zanjan University. - (3) Assistant Professor of Dryland Agricultural Research Institute (DARI). - (4) Associate Professor of Plant Breeding of Agricultural Faculty.
+University of Kurdistan - 1.
+Introduction Soil available water and nitrogen are limiting factors that restrict the production of wheat in dry-lands of Iran.
 According to the statistics, 63% of the agricultural area in Iran under wheat cultivation is faced drought stress during the growing season because 90% of these lands are in areas with rainfall of less than 500 mm.
 Since water is major limiting factor for agriculture production in Iran, improving WUE is vital for reach the increasing food people.
 Nitrogen deficiency is the most common nutrient deficiency in small grains.
 In arid and semi-arid areas, the lack of organic matter in the soil as a natural source of nitrogen and drought stress are the main obstacle to absorb nitrogen and nitrogen stress after drought stress is the most important limiting factor in the production of wheat [2].
-The objective of this study was evaluation the effects of nitrogen on yield and water use efficiency in rainfed wheat.

-2. Experimental - Field experiment was conducted in the west of Iran, 47°, 29' E and 35°, 9' N, on Fluventic Xerochrepts fine loamy Carbonatic Thermic which is representative of local rainfed condition at Dry-Land Agricultural Research Station of Qamloo in Kurdistan province, Iran.
-The study carried out within two successive season growing years 2012 - 13 and 2013 - 14.
+The objective of this study was evaluation the effects of nitrogen on yield and water use efficiency in rainfed wheat. - 2.
+Experimental Field experiment was conducted in the west of Iran, 47°, 29' E and 35°, 9' N, on Fluventic Xerochrepts fine loamy Carbonatic Thermic which is representative of local rainfed condition at Dry-Land Agricultural Research Station of Qamloo in Kurdistan province, Iran.
+The study carried out within two successive season growing years 2012 13 and 2013 14.
 Experiment was designed as a randomized complete block design as split-plots test using three blocks.
-Three timing and splitting of nitrogen as main-plots were including T1- Total in the fall, T2- 2/3 of in the fall + 2/3 in the spring and T3-1/2 in the spring.
+Three timing and splitting of nitrogen as main-plots were including T1- Total in the fall, T2- 2/3 of in the fall +2/3 in the spring and T3-1/2 in the fall + 1/2 in the spring.
 Five rates of nitrogen, including 0, 30, 60, 90 and 120 kg.ha-1 of urea were used as the sub-plots.
 The Water Use Efficiency (kg.mm-1.ha-1), WUE, of rain was calculated by using French and Schultz (1984) method [2].
-Nitrogen Agronomic Efficiency (kg.ha-1), NAE, for each sub-plot was calculated by Huggins and Pan (1993) Method.

-3. Result and Discussion - Result shows that the effect of year on biological yield and harvest index (HI) was significant at the level of 1% and 5% probability respectively.
+Nitrogen Agronomic Efficiency (kg.ha-1), NAE, for each sub-plot was calculated by Huggins and Pan (1993) Method. - 3.
+Result and Discussion Result shows that the effect of year on biological yield and harvest index (HI) was significant at the level of 1% and 5% probability respectively.
 However it was insignificant on other traits.
 Apart from HI (p < 0.01) the effect of the nitrogen timing was insignificant on other traits.
 The effect of nitrogen rate on biological, grain and straw yields, TSW, HI and NAE and WUE of rain were significant at the level of 1%.
 Apart from HI (p < 0.05), interaction effect of the year in timing of nitrogen was insignificant in entire traits.
 The interaction effect of year in nitrogen rate was insignificant for the studied traits.
-The interaction effect of timing in nitrogen rate was significant on the TSW.
+The interaction effect of timing in nitrogen rate was significant on biological, grain and straw yields, HI and NAE and WUE of rain at 1% level.
+However it was insignificant on the TSW.
 The interaction effect of year in timing, nitrogen rate was significant on grain and straw yields (p < 1%) and in NAE (p < 5%).
-However it was insignificant in biological yield, TSW, HI and WUE of rain.

-4. Conclusions - Nitrogen fertilizer increased the efficiency of rain water use, nitrogen agronomic efficiency and in wheat.
+However it was insignificant in biological yield, TSW, HI and WUE of rain. - 4.
+Conclusions Nitrogen fertilizer increased the efficiency of rain water use, nitrogen agronomic efficiency and in wheat.
 Applying 60 kg.ha-1 nitrogen in the fall (without splitting) with the highest yield, efficiency of nitrogen and water use was the best treatment.